thehonorguard/mkdocs/docs/RoleGuide/AA2.md

 Light aircraft and helicopters will also be camouflage painted in **most cases**, but may be painted an **overall drab color**.

-Camouflage will vary between **theaters of operation and/or Faction.**
+Camouflage will vary between **theaters of operation and/or factions.**

 ||||